 Donald J. Trump Impeachment Inquiry Page 1

 The Trump-Ukraine Affair shows Trump is more than willing to accept help from a foreign government, which is against the law.
 It also shows trump is willing do anything he has to get that help and anything he has to prevent the truth from coming out.
 It also shows he may have conspired with the Russians to help him win the 2016 election.
+Donald J. Trump used Russian talking points during his 2016-election campaign and now Trump is using Russian talking points on election interference to dismiss Russian election interference while advancing the Russian agenda around the world.
 Last time the lie was about adaptions this time it the lie is about corruption.
 Donald J. Trump is abusing the power of the presidency.
 Donald J. Trump has corrupted the white house, the DOJ, the state department and other government departments and agencies to protect and defend Donald J. Trump.
 Instead of putting America and the constitution first, they are putting Donald J. Trump first.
 Any government employee who puts Donald J. Trump before America and the constitution is not patriot.
 The oaths they have taking are to America and the constitution not to any individual.
 Any government employee who puts Donald J. Trump above America and the constitution is neither protecting nor defending America and the constitution.
 Moreover, they have broken the oath they have sworn to America and the constitution.
 Republicans continue to protect Trump and subvert justice while the Democrats have started an impeachment inquiry into the actions of Donald J. Trump.
 We know from the Mueller Investigation that Donald J. Trump committed obstruction of justice at least 10 times.
 Donald J. Trump is abusing the power of the presidency to make money and to prevent access to information that could show his action arise to level of impeachment.
 The GOP, the party of obstruction is helping protect Trump by obstructing justice to prevent the impeachment of Donald J. Trump.
 Donald J. Trump should be impeached before he does any more damage to our country.
 Here you can track the impeachment of Donald J. Trump.

 By Meg Wagner, Mike Hayes and Veronica Rocha, CNN